Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Reward Design

 \section{Reward Design}

 A key focus of this work is the design of reward functions that guide GRPO post-training.
-Our objective is to study whether scalar hints about the underlying solving order can improve Sudoku solving accuracy without explicitly training on ordered sequences.
+Our objective is to study whether scalar hints about the underlying solving order can improve solving accuracy without explicitly training on ordered sequences.
 We consider two primary reward functions and several fixed weighted combinations of the two.
+In all reward computations, we score only the completion prefix up to the ground-truth action length to keep indices comparable across rollouts.